Data Analytics and Business Intelligence

 However, one of the critical challenges that analysts face in combining structured and unstructured data for extensive data analysis is the varied types of databases/ systems both these types of data exist in.
 Due to this, many analytics professionals are compelled to navigate multiple systems and move massive amounts of data, which is not too desirable.

-Efforts are being put to unify traditional RDBMS tools and big data stores through a common data analytics platform, to resolve this issue.
+An efficient solution to this problem is using big data analytics with elasticsearch.
 It will help enable analysts to access massive data sets for any analysis at any time.

 Maruti Techlabs utilizes both SQL and NoSQL technologies for building an efficient, extensive data analytics ecosystem.
 This is how our data experts do it: